logo Calflora, a 501c3 non-profit

 ID Tips on PlantID.net

-[Wikipedia] Description, Subspecies: Description C. parviflora is an annual herb growing in a clump or spreading to a maximum length of about 30 centimeters.
-The basal leaves are linear, often with an indistinct petiole.
-Some races may have lance-shaped blades on long, tapering petioles.
-There are also leaves on the flower stem which may be similar in shape or may be rounded or squared and sometimes fuse together to create a bowl around the stem.
-The herbage is green to pink in color.
-The inflorescence is a cluster of up to 40 small flowers, each with petals a few millimeters long and white to pink-tinted, or deep pink in color.
+[Wikipedia] Subspecies: There are also leaves on the flower stem which may be similar in shape or may be rounded or squared and sometimes fuse together to create a bowl around the stem.
 The largest flowers, up to 1 cm in diameter, are found in Claytonia parviflora subsp. grandiflora, which is a subspecies endemic to the foothills and lower slopes of the western Sierra Nevada of North America.[1]
-Together with Claytonia perfoliata and Claytonia rubra, Claytonia parviflora comprises what is almost certainly a polyploid pillar complex.[2]
-There are four well-defined subspecies of Claytonia parviflora: Claytonia parviflora subsp. grandiflora, Claytonia parviflora subsp. parviflora, Claytonia parviflora subsp. utahensis, and Claytonia parviflora subsp. viridis.[3] (contributed by Mary Ann Machi)
+Together with Claytonia perfoliata and Claytonia rubra, Claytonia parviflora comprises what is almost certainly a polyploid pillar complex.
+There are four well-defined subspecies of Claytonia parviflora: Claytonia parviflora subsp. grandiflora, Claytonia parviflora subsp. parviflora, Claytonia parviflora subsp. utahensis, and Claytonia parviflora subsp. viridis.[3] (link added by Mary Ann Machi)

 Suggested Citation